The Factory (Australian TV series)

-The Factory was an Australian television program that was broadcast on ABC TV on Saturday mornings, from 1987 to 1989.
+The Factory is an Australian television program that was broadcast on ABC TV on Saturday mornings, from 1987 to 1989.
 The Factory was hosted by Andrew Daddo and Alex Papps.

-Created to fill the void left by the demise of the iconic music show Countdown, The Factory featured music videos, studio performances, and interviews but also extended the format to include comedy sketches and magazine segments covering topics such as fashion, movies and other pop culture.
+Created to fill the void left by the demise of the music show Countdown, The Factory featured music videos, studio performances, and interviews but also extended the format to include comedy sketches and magazine segments covering topics such as fashion, movies and other pop culture.
 Reporters included Tania Lacy and Karen Leng.